ZviRosenfeld/GeneticAlgorithmEngine/README.md

 Let's see how we can configure our search engine to better match our needs.

 ### Mutations
 By default, the probability of mutations is 0.
-You can change this be using the GeneticSearchEngineBuilder.SetMutationProbability(double probability) method.
+You can change this be using the GeneticSearchEngineBuilder.SetMutationProbability method.
 Note that the mutation probability will be ignored if you set a [MutationManager](https://github.com/ZviRosenfeld/GeneticAlgorithmEngine#imutationmanager).

 ### CancellationToken
-You can use the GeneticSearchEngineBuilder.SetCancellationToken(CancellationToken cancellationToken) method to add cencellationTokens.
+You can use the GeneticSearchEngineBuilder.SetCancellationToken method to add cencellationTokens.
 The cancellation is checked once per generation, which means that if you're generations take a while to run, there may be a delay between your requesting of the cancellation and the engine actually stopping.

 When the cancellation is requested, you'll get the result that was found up till than.